By Patricia Molen van Ee, 2001

 However, Spanish success in California was short-lived, as the outpost of the empire fell first to the Mexicans and then to the Americans.
 In 80 years, the days of Hispanic supremacy were over as the American government implemented Manifest Destiny and solidified its conquest by changing property laws, including those that had enabled women to inherit, own, buy, and sell land and that permitted them to enjoy the profits made in the course of a marriage through community property.
 Despite prolonged litigation, most Hispanic landowners eventually lost their holdings, large and small, and the marginalization of those not of Anglo ancestry began.
 Increasingly isolated by language and culture, the people of Spanish and Mexican extraction, and those of African origin, as well as the original Californians — the Native Americans — moved into the economic and social shadows.

 Perhaps new studies of the earliest residents of the Golden State will return strong, independent women such as Maria Feliciana Arballo, Eulalia Callis, and Apolinaria Lorenzana to their rightful place in a widened mainstream of American history.

 Source: “Women on the Move: Overland Journeys to California.”
 Patricia Molen van Ee, Geography and Map Division, Library of Congress, 2001.
 American Memory.
-The article as it appears above is not verbatim, it has been heavily edited and truncated.
+As it appears above, the article is not verbatim; it has been heavily edited and truncated.